GoogleCloudPlatform/cloud-code-vscode/commands.md

 ![Cloud Code Commands](images/commands.gif)

-For more details, refer to the (Command Reference)[commandReference.md]
+For more details, refer to the [Command Reference](commandReference.md)

 ## Working with Logs